DataShades/ckanext-files/docs/usage/multipart.md

 * a really big file must be uploaded to cloud.
 It cannot fit into server's temporal storage, so you split the file into smaller part and upload them separately.
 Every part is uploaded to server and next part must wait till the previous moved from server to cloud.
-This is a multipart upload.
+This is a _multipart_ upload.
 * client has unstable or slow connection.
-Any upload takes ages and quite often connection is interrupted so user has to spend extra time for re-uploading files.
+Any upload takes ages and quite often connection is interrupted so user has to spend extra time re-uploading files.
 To improve user experience, you want to track the upload progress and keep incomplete file on server.
 If connection is interrupted, user can continue upload from the point he stopped the last time, appending content to existing incomplete file.
-This is a resumable upload.
+This is a _resumable_ upload.
 * files are kept on cloud and uploads are quite intense on the portal.
 You don't want to spend server resources on transferring content from client to cloud.
 Instead you generate a URL that allows user to upload a single file directly into specific location on cloud.
 User sends data to this URL and only notifies the application, when upload is finished, so that the application can make file visible.
-This is a signed upload.
+This is a _signed_ upload.

-All these situations are handled by 4 API actions, which are available if storage has `MULTIPART` capability:
+All these situations are united inside 4 API actions, which are available if storage has `MULTIPART` capability.
+Whether only one strategy is used all the time, or you can choose which flavor of multipart upload you'll use, it all depends on the storage adapter.
+Adapters available out of the box in ckanext-files usually implement only one strategy.

+The following API actions are used in multipart workflow:

 * `files_multipart_start`: initialize multipart upload and set expected final size and MIMEtype.
-Real multipart upload usually just return upload ID from this action.
-Resumable upload creates empty file in the storage to accumulate content inside it.
-Signed upload produces a URL for direct upload.
+Basic _multipart_ upload usually just returns upload ID from this action. _Resumable_ upload creates empty file in the storage to accumulate content inside it. _Signed_ upload produces a URL for direct upload.
 * `files_multipart_update`: upload the fragment of the file of modify the upload in some other way.
 Most often this action accepts ID of the upload and `upload` field with fragment of the uploaded file.